bosoninfo/Resource_Power-BI-Desktop/Chapter03_Transform-Data-with-the-Power-Query-Editor/README.md

 - To apply the changes, go to `Home` -> `Close`, `Close & Apply` -> `Apply'.
 It says we have 33 errors, but we know where they are.
 Go to `Home` -> `Close`, `Close & Apply` -> 'Close & Apply'.
 - Notice that the field names are changed under `Report View` -> `Fields`.

+## Reduce rows
+If you are not in the Power Query view, use `Home` -> `Transfer data` -> `Transfer data` to go back.

+We would like to reduce this data set so that we have the top 25 countries in terms of their GDP per capita.
+We'll handle those errors along the way.

+- The dataset we want to use is the "World Bank" data set since it's a newer data set and it tends to exclude territories and include countries.
+Other data set like CIA, for example, does includes other territorial units.
+And also some of the data here is older, in 2014 or 2015, whereas the "World Bank" tends to be 2019 or 2020.
+- Having decided that we don't care about the "IMF" data, hold "Ctrl", select "IMF Estimate", "IMF Year", "CIA Estimate" and "CIA Year", go to `Home` -> `Manage Columns`, `Remove Columns` -> `Remove Columns`.
+We have five columns left.
+- Select "World Bank Estimate", right click, choose `Remove Errors`.
+Now we have 201 rows rather than 227.
+- Select :arrow_down_small: in "World Bank Estimate" column, choose `Sort Descending`.
+- Go to `Home` -> `Reduce Rows`, `Keep Rows` -> `Keep Top Rows`, enter 25.
+Now we have our query result.
+- One more thing to notice is that we have "(more)" under "Country (or territory)" column since this "(more)" was actually a hyperlink to more information.
+We need to perform some text transformation here.
+- Go to `Transform` -> `Text Column`, `Extract` -> `Text Before Delimiter`, enter "(" under `Delimiter`, the word "(more)" disappears.
+- There are other transformations for number and date & time columns, you can have a try and play around.
+- Remember to `Close & Apply`, the data will be reloaded to Power BI Desktop.
+There are now 5 columns and 25 rows in the data model.
+- You may save it but you do not necessarily need to.
+We won't be using this later in the course.